mliebelt/mliebelt.github.io/README.md

 ## Visiting the site

-After deployment, the site should be visible under [https://mliebelt.github.io/mliebelts-blog/](https://mliebelt.github.io/mliebelts-blog/).
+After deployment, the site should be visible under [https://mliebelts-blog.netlify.app/](https://mliebelts-blog.netlify.app/).

-## Further steps

-* Add from here to there additional content.
-* Find ways to mix different things here (like blog articles made in pure HTML, mix of HAML, SASS, ...)
+If you want to see something different from me, go to https://mliebelt.github.io/PgnViewerJS/, my documentation to the PGN chess viewer.